KareemYoussry/KareemYoussry/README.md

 ### Hi there 👋
-I hope you like your stay in my profile!
+I hope my profile is of interest!
-### Firstly, I am Kareem, an electronics and communications engineer fresh graduate.
+### Firstly, I am Kareem, an electronics and communications engineering graduate from the [Faculty of Engineering Ain Shams University](https://eng.asu.edu.eg).
-I consider myself a Linux enthusiast (I have been at peace ever since I migrated to Linux).
-Currently using Arch Linux with KDE and looking to use VoidLinux with dwm soon.\
+I consider myself a Linux enthusiast.
+I have been using Linux since late 2024.
+Ever since this transition, I learnt a lot about computers and how basic functionality is automated in today's operating systems.
+I am currently using Arch Linux with DWM and looking to switch to VoidLinux soon.\
-As of late January 2024, I have claimed the GitHub education pack, and I'm looking to make as much use of it as possible.
-I would also like to take this as an oppurtunity to actually use GitHub more actively.

 - My interests: \
 Computer Networks. \
-Cybersecurity. \
+System Adminstration. \
-Embedded Systems.
+Cloud Computing.

 - Contact me:\
 Linkedin: https://www.linkedin.com/in/kareem-youssry/ \